Islands of Derwentwater

 Derwent Isle was probably first settled by the german copper miners of the 16thC.
 This grand house was built in the late 1770's by a prominent character, Joseph Pocklington who built the house and several follies.
 He is most renowned for the spectacular firework displays on the lakeshore at that time and the fake naval battles staged around the island.
 There was also a fair on Crow Park and spectators could enjoy watching a regatta involving teams of people rowing, sailing and swimming around the island .
 Over 200 years later, the National Trust has revived King Pocky's Derwentwater Regatta as an annual event which attracts many visitors and has rapidly become a favourite on Keswick's festival calendar.

 Lord's Island - This is close to Derwent Isle in the inlet formed by Friar's Crag.
 It was once home to the earls of Derwentwater until the Jacobite rebellion.
-There was a house on this island of which only the foundations remain today.
+A house was built on this island around 1450 of which only the foundations remain today.
+The mansion was destroyed during the civil wars around 1651.
+Access to the island was by a drawbridge which connected it with the mainland.
+Trees grew on the island giving homes to thousands of rooks and as a result, it was known as Crow Island for some time.
+The trees have now gone and so have the rooks.

 Rampsholme Island - This is considerable smaller than the other three islands.
 It is named after the wild garlic that grows in profusion on the island.